llukkah/DreamState/README.md

 **DREAMSTATE** was made to support the African American communities around the world to give them an outlet to share their stories and experiences of their every day lives and struggles.
 These stories of theirs are their personal experiences and realities and more likely than not to the outsider, seems like a dream.

-DREAMSTATE is a place where non-POC can educate themselves, start being active in their communities to become better allies, support eachother, attend gatherings, spread awareness, etc.
+DREAMSTATE is a place where people can educate themselves, start being active in their communities to become better allies, support eachother, attend gatherings, spread awareness, etc.

-The more people see, hear and listen to eachother, this nightmare of a reality can end.
+The more people see, hear and listen to eachother, the sooner this nightmare of a reality can end.

 **Core Features**
 Any person on this has the ability to create a dream.

 **Goals**
 * Outlet for the African American Community to safely, free of judgement, share their stories.
-* Gives non-POC the chance to get a glimpse of what marginalized people experience and fear on an everyday basis.
+* Gives the world the chance to get a glimpse of what marginalized people experience and fear on an everyday basis.
 * Serve as a stepping stone for anyone and everyone to get educated, aware, and active of the injustices committed on an everyday basis across all communities and countries.